There are four main steps in the Clean Energy Council's solar accreditation process.

 Once you have completed your training, you can apply to become provisionally accredited.

-- You will need to include copies of your training certificates, electrical licence (if applying for grid-connect install), working at heights certification and public liability insurance (at least $5 million).
+- You will need to include copies of your training certificates, electrical licence (if applying for grid-connect install), working at heights certification (required for install accreditation only) and public liability insurance (at least $5 million).
 Your application will then be processed in three to five working days.

 - Once everything has been approved, you will be sent an accreditation certificate with your new accreditation number via email.